-^{} The investments correspond to Celeo.

-It is worth highlighting the partnership with the

-Spanish Quality Agency (AEC) in the Climate Change

-task force, exchanging experiences and generating

-useful documentation for all the AEC's members and

-partners.
-The matters addressed relate to actions

-efficiency, decarbonisation, etc.) and related legal

-The Elecnor Group has several programmes in

-Atlantic forest seedlings as part of the Green Initiative's Carbon Free Programme.
-The planting began in December 2020 and will offset 30% of the motion to offset emissions through reforestation.

-In particular, it is worth mentioning the programme

-launched by Elecnor do Brasil consisting of planting

-developments.
+It is worth highlighting the partnership with the Spanish Quality Agency (AEC) in the Climate Change task force, exchanging experiences and generating useful documentation for all the AEC's members and partners.
+The matters addressed relate to actions to combat climate change (carbon footprint, energy efficiency, decarbonisation, etc.) and related legal developments.